Computational characterization of donor-acceptor polymer properties for solar cell applications

-Requirements: This studentship is open to UK Nationals (fees paid, plus tax-free stipend - currently £ 14,553 per annum) and is embedded in the Diamond Science Technology Centre for Doctoral Training (Diamond CDT).
-Applicants should have an honours/Masters in chemistry, physics, or a related discipline.
+Requirements: This studentship is open to UK/EU citizens (fees paid, plus tax-free stipend - currently £ 14,553 per annum) and is funded via the EPSRC National Productivity Investment Fund.
+The candidate should have an Honours/Masters in chemistry, physics, or a related discipline.
 Prior experience in quantum chemistry and software development (e.g. Python) is desirable, but not essential.
-The successful candidate will be extensively trained in highly career-relevant molecular modeling and data analytics methods
+The successful candidate will be extensively trained in highly career-relevant molecular modeling and data analytics methods.

 How to Apply:

-Please direct informal enquiries and requests for further information to Dr. Reinhard Maurer (r.maurer .at. warwick.ac.uk).
+Please, direct informal inquiries and requests for further information to Dr. Reinhard Maurer (r.maurer .at. warwick.ac.uk).

 Applications from students interested in research at the Master's, PhD and PostDoc level are always welcome.